 We are contacted frequently by people complaining that Facebook, Twitter, Intagram, or other private corporate social-media companies supposedly violated their "free-speech" or "First Amendment" rights.
+This might be by social-media companies blocking them, or applying seemingly selective and arbitrary standards about posts.
 These potential clients want us to "sue" these social-media companies for them.

-But Facebook, Twitter, and Instagram are private companies.
-They are not the government.
-They can set their own rules on speech and there's nothing you can do about it.
+Facebook, Twitter, and Instagram are private companies.
+They are not "the government."
+They can set their own rules on speech, and even enforce them whimsically, and there's nothing you can do about it.
+You have no constitutional rights against private social-media companies.
+None.
 A court that tried to do something about it would be violating those companies' right to free speech.
 And conservative judges have ruled—and conservative politicians have insisted—that private corporations have a right to free speech.

 Others contact us complaining that some private store violated their "free-speech" rights by requiring face masks during the pandemic, or barring political speech of one kind or another, or barring political speech generally.

-If clients can show is clear evidence that private, non-governmental actors are acting in concert or conspiracy with government actors to restrict speech, we might be able to bring a civil-rights-conspiracy claim.
+If potential clients can show us clear evidence that private, non-governmental actors are acting in concert or conspiracy with government actors to restrict speech—a very high evidentiary bar, we might be able to bring a civil-rights-conspiracy claim.
 But that would be a rare exception to the rule above.
 The evidence would have to be strong.

 So we do not sue Facebook or Twitter over their inconsistently enforced or unfair censorship policies, "bullying," their bias, or whatever.
 No matter how you try to dress up your beef with those companies over their behavior with your posts, you likely have no remedies, absent congressional action to regulate the industry as modern-day utilities.
 (And even that might be constitutionally suspect.)